Arnold, Houck, Magadan and Lindner receive honors at annual awards show

 Ceremony Photo Gallery

-Bruce McCutcheon enters his 13th year as director of athletics for Lafayette's 23- sport varsity athletics program.
+Bruce McCutcheon is in his 16th year as director of athletics for Lafayette's 23- sport varsity athletics program.
 He was named the 10th director of athletics in the history of the College on Sept.
 20, 2001.

 In 2013, McCutcheon was named an Under Armour A.D. of the Year and presented with the award at NACDA's annual convention in Orlando, Fla.

 Since his appointment as director, McCutcheon has orchestrated a far-reaching upgrade in athletic facilities, increased the number and quality of the coaching staff and other personnel, played a key role in the development of a visual identity program, implemented a comprehensive leadership development program for student-athletes, and built upon Lafayette's long-standing tradition of scholar-athlete excellence.

 Upon assuming the athletic director reins, McCutcheon quickly began to change the culture of Lafayette Athletics and he garnered the support of the College's central administration and the Maroon Club on several major initiatives in the areas of facilities and personnel.